blizzhackers/kolbot-SoloPlay/README.md

 ## Features
 - Operates in Hell difficulty within 24 hours (the exception is the barbarian class that takes 48)
+  - **NOTE:** Classic mode will take a little longer
 - Includes character build options for final respec (see **Frequently Asked Questions** for more info)
-- Plays and finishes the game through Act 5 Hell
+- Plays through and finishes the game
 - Hires class/build specific mercenary
-- Fully configured Autoequip for bot and mercenary
+- Fully configured Autoequip (Primary, Secondary, and Charms) for bot and mercenary
 - Makes and equips CTA and spirit shield on swap
-- Uses and dynamically equips charms
+  - **NOTE:** Some classes don't use CTA and spirit, I.E Barbarian class uses duel Bo sticks.
-- Add socketables to gear (for example Perfect Diamonds to Moser's Blessed Shield or Um rune to Shako)
+- Add socketables to gear (I.E P-Diamonds or Um runes to Moser's Blessed Shield, Um rune to Shako)
-- Kill diablo clone and share Annhilus charm with other profiles, if current profile already has one
+- Kill diablo clone in expansion
+  - Will try to share Annhilus charm if online and already has one

 ## Available Characters and Builds
 | Amazon | Sorceress | Necromancer | Paladin | Barbarian | Druid | Assassin |